SCCapstone/CCChatbot/README.md

 The Acme Cable Company Calendar https://calendar.google.com/calendar?cid=Nm1mOXVycWdubDdjcm5iZzE3b3BwcDZlbnNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ.

 # Testing
+Both unit and behavioral testing in run through Karma/Jasmine using the prefix "ng" from the "chatbot-angular" directive.
+These commands are "ng test" and "ng e2e"

+Unit testing looks recursivly through the app components and finds the files: "name.spec.ts" and "name.ts".
+Unit tests may be written using jasmine commands inside the .spec.ts files.
+The tests are compiled and executed when running the "ng test" command from the "chatbot-angular" directive.
+Currently a sample test may be viewed in the "unit-test" module.
+This same test simply checks if a number is negative.
+Note that not many unit tests will be written, as we are not writing functions to change values in the project.

+Behavioral testing looks at the ~\CCChatbot\chatbot-angular\e2e\src directory, and located the files "app.e2e-spec.ts" and "app.po.ts".
+As with unit tets, e2e tests are written in the the .spec.ts files.
+Browser action is handled by the "app.po.ts" file.
+This allows us to simulate browsing.
+Currently, the only test written fetches the css of the home page header, and checks that it is displaying the correct text.
+However, future tests can, and will, be written to check routing pathing, and "on click" functionality.
+These e2e tests can be run by invoking the "ng e2e" from the "chatbot-angular" directive.

 Dialog for testing the angular chatbot is provided on the support page.